AgriLifeGenomicsANDBioinformatics/Testing-SEQC/README.md

         export BOWTIE_INDEXES="path/to/fastaFiles"

-    Indexes are already generated, i.e. there is no need to run bowtie index.
+    Indexes are already generated, i.e. there is no need to run `bowtie index`.

 4. It is required to have:
   1. R (v3.X.X)